jimthompson5802/rag_swimrules/README.md

 `interpretation_guidance.txt` contains guidance on how to apply the technical rules.
 Manually created.

+`swimming_situations.json` contains the swimming situations.
+Manually created from downloaded copy of [situations and resolution document](https://www.pvswim.org/official/rules/2025-03-situations-and-resolutions-stroke-and-turn.pdf).

+`swimming_situations2.json` contains the swimming situations.
+Manually created from downloaded copy of [situations and resolution document](https://www.pvswim.org/official/rules/2025-03-situations-and-resolutions-stroke-and-turn.pdf) with the assistance of ChatGPT using the following [prompt](src/extraction_prompt.txt).

 ## Project Structure
 Collecting workspace information`@workspace` accuracy and speed can be improved by building a remote workspace index.
 [Learn More](https://aka.ms/vscode-copilot-workspace-remote-index)